zBritva/zbritva.github.io/docs/charticulator/intro.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 ---

 # Intro

 This page describes four things that you need to learn in order to use Charticulator.
-The documentation based on original source of [Charticulator documentation](https://charticulator.com/docs/getting-started.html) (copy is available on [Donghao Ren website](https://donghaoren.org/charticulator/index.html) the author of Charticulator).
+The documentation based on original source of Charticulator documentation (copy is available on [Donghao Ren website](https://donghaoren.org/charticulator/index.html) the author of Charticulator

 This documentation is not complete, but will include new features and changes that aren't included original visual or Charticulator App.